Occupational Therapy for Children: Signs and Support

 Every child is different but there are a number of key signs that indicate your child may benefit from occupational therapy.
 These include, but are not limited to:

-Ψ Not developing age appropriate play and social skills
+Ψ Delays in age-appropriate play and social skills

 Click here for a developmental milestone guide.